QUT-Motorsport/eufs_sim/eufs_launcher/README.md

 # EUFS GUI Launcher

+The information here can be found at the [team wiki](https://gitlab.com/eufs/resources/wikis/Image-To-Track-Conversion), which will be kept up-to-date.

 ## How To Use

 Basic instructions can be found in the main repository README.
 Here lie the advanced usage notes.